Public Beta

 Description

-Carefully chose which metadata should come as complementary information on the overview right under the credential’s name.
+Carefully chose which metadata should come as complementary information on the credential preview right under the credential’s name.

 Keep metadata concise and relevant to avoid overwhelming the user with unnecessary information.